Waihonua

 No analysis available

-Moderate evidence guest parking is available: 11 of 20 MLS records include guest-parking flags and a number of remarks reference 'guest parking' or 'guest parking stalls'.
-Evidence is mixed across listings but sufficient to include as a building-level offering for prospective buyers.
+Moderate evidence that guest parking is available: 11 of 20 MLS records include guest-parking flags and multiple remarks reference 'guest parking' or 'visitor guest' amenities.
+The evidence is consistent but less ubiquitous than assigned/covered parking.

 No analysis available